 JAMES AGEE.
 Permit Me Voyage.
 With a foreword by Archibald MacLeish.
 Yale University Press, ‘The Yale Series of Younger Poets’, New Haven 1934.
 First edition of the author’s first book, and his only collection of verse.
 Tall 8vo.
-59pp + [i] publisher’s advertisements for other volumes in series.
+59pp + [i] publisher’s advertisements for other volumes in the series.
 The merest hint of browning to the free endpapers.
 A former owner bookplate to the front pastedown and a tiny dealer plate to the rear pastedown.
 Very good indeed in dust wrapper, somewhat torn, chipped and tender at the front panel-spine panel join, but essentially complete.
 The three-page foreword precedes thirty-four poems.
 This copy formerly from the library of author and bibliophile John Baxter, with a receipt to him laid-in. £325

 CONRAD AIKEN.
 The Soldier.
 A poem.
 Editions Poetry, London 1946.
 First UK edition (originally published in the US two years previously), this copy inscribed by the author on the front endpaper and dated the year of publication.
 Slim 8vo.
 40pp.
 Spine ends very lightly rubbed, endpapers a little spotted and printed on slightly sub-standard war-time paper-stock, yet still a very crisp and bright copy in tanned dust wrapper, a little chafed at extremities and with a single short closed tear and a minor accompanying crease. £50